 "We worked for four months with our architect to design our home," Farbstein says.
 "Gabriel and I both wanted to use renewable resources and green materials as much as possible.
 We also wanted to include natural light, lots of open spaces and a rainwater collection system."

-In March 2011, the couple moved into their new two-story home - also known as a barndominium - which incorporates half of the barn's original concrete foundation, metal walls and steel beam frame.
+Farbstein and Gregerman built a home within their 5,000-square-foot barn, and in March 2011, the couple moved into their new two-story home.
+Their dwelling is known as a "barndominium," which incorporates half of the barn's original concrete foundation, metal walls and steel beam frame.
 Downstairs, the concrete floors, which are diamond-polished to expose the aggregate, gleam like shiny porcelain.
 Skylights brighten upstairs rooms, and a whole-house fan helps to cool the home.
 From a second-floor balcony, a spiral staircase leads to a third-level observation deck, which offers panoramic views of the surrounding hills.
 A 15,000-gallon rainwater collection system harvests rain from the barn's expansive roof.

 "It's been a really positive experience working with Capital Farm Credit and being a part-owner of the cooperative," Farbstein adds.
 "The patronage program has been amazing, too.
 It was nothing like we expected.
 This year, our payoff was worth two mortgage payments.
 We received the check at just the right time - when Sadie Jane was born."